fionayyc/last-centurion/crew/derrian.md

 ---

+🛡️ Armor & Attire
+Tactical Missions:
+Wears Jedi-style combat armor reminiscent of Clone Wars-era battlefield garb: modular, matte-black plating over flexible durafiber mesh

+Reinforced vambraces integrated with sensor readouts, commlinks, and a wrist-mounted scanner for ancient tech or hostile signals

+Custom shoulder pauldron with his old resistance unit’s insignia—a broken chain wrapped in flame

+Off-Duty / Shipboard:
+Wears durable combat cargo pants like Loona—loose enough for freedom of motion, tight enough to conceal weaponry

+Top layer is either a black sleeveless tank (showcasing lean muscle and old scars) or a tactical tee

+Occasionally wears a shoulder holster rig or utility belt even when not on duty—habit, not paranoia

+⚔️ Weapons & Tools
+Lightsaber:
+Scout-configured hilt, worn horizontally across the small of his back—easily missed by the untrained eye

+Ancient and etched with faint Force-reactive glyphs near the emitter that softly hum or flicker in tune with nearby disturbances in the Force

+Saber remains white under emotional balance, shifts through subtle hues—gray-blue for sorrow, deep violet for resolve, red when enraged

+The blade isn’t decorative—it’s a final answer

+Blaster Pistol:
+Custom-built, heavy-frame energy pistol with deep recoil, shaped for his strength and Force anchoring

+Uses feedback surge ignition—a kinetic burst triggered by a combination of grip pressure and micro Force-channels

+Impossible to fire accurately (or safely) by anyone else—attempting it would result in a broken wrist or shoulder dislocation from the forceful kickback

+Can be overcharged for crowd control or shield breaking—but overheats after two rapid full-power shots

+Other Equipment:
+Retractable climbing spike embedded in one gauntlet

+Compact vibroblade housed under his right forearm plate

+Spare saber crystal kept locked in Eve’s protected vault (origin unknown)

+🎯 Tactical Summary
+His primary fighting style blends calculated aggression, agility, and Force foresight

+Uses the Force sparingly but effectively—mostly for enhanced reflexes, spatial awareness, and defensive barriers

+Views the lightsaber as a last resort; prefers to fight like a soldier, not a mystic

+In close quarters, he is blindingly fast, but only engages when cornered or forced

 ## 🧩 Secrets, Hooks & Plot Seeds

 - Derrian’s lightsaber was once red.
 It changed after he abandoned a dark path—one that still calls to him in dreams.